3D printed cello modernizes 300-year-old instrument with non-warping carbon fiber

 Carbon fiber for lightweight 3D printed CELLO and VIOLIN

-Forte3D introduces 3D printed cellos and violins that use carbon fiber as the main material instead of wood, allowing resistance to cracks and deformities.
+Forte3D introduces 3D printed cellos and violins that use carbon fiber as the main material instead of wood, providing resistance to cracks and deformities.
 Assembled by hand, the string instruments adopt the lightweight material, which doesn’t react to temperature and humidity and avoids any morphing when the environment changes over time.
-The idea stems from an experience of Elijah Lee, a Yale Engineering senior student and co-founder of Forte3D, where he was asked by his orchestra director if he could use his early 3D-printing skills to design a cello that was strong, low-cost, and easy for more people to use.
-The team, including the co-founder Alfred Goodrich, worked with computer-aided design tools so they could test different thicknesses of the instrument.
+The idea stems from lead inventor and CEO Alfred Goodrich and Yale Engineering senior student Elijah Lee, co-founders of Forte3D, when Elijah was asked by Alfred, his high school orchestra director, if he could use his 3D-printing skills to help design a cello that was strong, low-cost, and easy for more people to use.
+The pair worked with computer-aided design tools so they could test different thicknesses of the instrument.

 They could shape the sound in a more controlled way with this, and Elijah Lee explained it helped them ‘dial in’ the acoustics because they controlled every part of the structure.
-The final design of the cello doesn’t copy a traditional wooden one, as the top and back panels are made from carbon fiber.
-They are flat and concave, not carved.
-The ribs and neck are made by 3D printing, using polymer material.
-Some old parts stay the same, including the sound post, fingerboard, and bridge, and the resulting instruments allow the musicians to bring their cello or violin to places without fear of damage, all the while keeping the quality of the sound the same as the wooden counterparts.
+The final design of the cello doesn’t copy a traditional wooden one, as the top and back panels are made from flat sheets of carbon fiber.
+The ribs, neck, and scroll are made by 3D printing, using polymer material.
+Some old parts stay the same, including the sound post, fingerboard, and bridge.
+The resulting instruments allow musicians to bring their cello or violin to places without fear of damage, all the while keeping the quality of the sound the same as their wooden counterparts.

 3D printed violin cello